Comprehensive megafauna guide (2024)

 Attacks

 • The teleport attack does a lot more damage than anything else.
 If you have to choose between getting hit by it and a chaser, choose the chaser.
 Don’t lose a leg.
+It’s even possible for hierophant to double-hit you with this if you’re next to it, in which case you are likely dead.
+Always prioritize avoiding this by just not standing still, it is incredibly easy to avoid.

 • The teleport spam attack is the easiest attack for damaging the hierophant, as you simply dodge it by moving.
 If you are worried about its attacks, you can simply run from them and wait for the teleport attack, use it to smack hiero around, and repeat.